Paris Apartment Building Fire Kills 17

 ``This dreadful catastrophe plunges all of France into mourning,″ said a statement from President Jacques Chirac.
 He asked that the cause of the blaze be determined as quickly as possible so that ``all the consequences can be drawn.″

-The fire broke out shortly after midnight in the stairwell of the building, said Capt.
-Jacques Dauvergne, spokesman for the firefighters.
-The fire burned through the upper floors for about three hours and it took about 210 firefighters 90 minutes to bring it under control, said Capt.
+The fire burned through the upper floors of the building and it took about 210 firefighters 90 minutes to bring it under control, said Capt.
 Jacques Dauvergne, spokesman for the firefighters.

 About 100 children and 30 adults lived in the building, according to Cisse, who has lived in the building for 15 years.